ButlerLogic/action-autotag/README.md

 # Autotag

-This action will read a `package.json` file found in the project root
+This action will read a `package.json` file and compare the `version` attribute to the project's known tags.
+If a corresponding tag does not exist, it will be created.

 ## Usage